Convex-Dev/payment-pointers/README.md

 ```

 Both requirements will be implemented in the scope of the fungible token implementation underlying shares.

+## Stochastic selection process

+Given a materialized view tracking global share allocations on payment pointers, as described in the previous section, selecting a payment pointer
+randomly is straightforward given that a random number is available.

+Blockchains are designed to be fully deterministic since different machines must compute transactions in the exact same way, resulting in the exact
+same result.
+This is why a typical `rand` function, so common in programming languages, is not provided.
+Solutions usually combine
+different informations available on chain which are considered difficult to predict, hence acting as a sufficient sources of randomness.

+On Convex, following parameters can be chosen and mixed, especially under the assumption that the selection process does not require a particularly
+strong random value:

+- Current timestamp in milliseconds
+- Current juice price (computational cost weighted by network congestion)
+- Current memory size of network state
+- Number of registered peers
+- Number of accounts
+- Number of scheduled transactions

+Since it is effectively payers that will ultimately query for payment pointers, inducing the selection process, shares owner have no practical
+way of biasing the random number generation in a particular direction.
+Additionally, an off-chain parameter can be provided externally when querying
+for the next payment pointer, although this idea requires some careful considerations.

 ## Governance "à la carte"